ssharmaSD/predicting_power_outages/README.md

 ## Assessment of Missingness
 Let us explore the variables that are Not Missing At Random (NMAR). <br>
-The definition of NMAR is the chance that a value is missing because of what that value actually could have been.
-This also means that the value that is missing is independent of other columns. <br>
+The definition of NMAR is the reason that a value is missing is because of what that value actually could have been.
+This also means that the missingness of that value is independent of other columns. <br>
 One of the columns that I believe could be interpreted as NMAR is `com_percen` which represents the commercial consumption of electircity compared to the total in a particular state.

 The data frame from earlier showed that there is nothing to indicate that any of the other columns could explain why the commercial percentage of a region is missing.
-And since commerical percentages is information that would be relevant for any power outage there is also no reason to assume it is missing by design.
+And since commerical percentages is information that would be relevant for any power outage there is also no reason to assume it is purposefully omitted missing.
 Therefore one could reason that this column has information that is NMAR as perhaps the value itself was the reason it was marked as NaN or was not recorded.

-Now we can look into values that might be Missing at Random (MAR) which also means the reason they are missing is dependent on the other columns in the data frame.
+Now we can look into values that might be Missing at Random (MAR) which means the reason they are missing is dependent on some other column(s) in the data frame.
 A non-trivial column with missing values that I want to look into is the `res_price` column.
 One of the columns that I believe res_price might be dependent upon is the `climate_category` as different climate areas may have different trends in how much they charge for electricity.
-Without this information it might be hard to determine the price of electricity in that area.

 Below is a bar plot that shows how the missingness of `res_price` differs in different climate categories.